Skip to main content

 FAQ

-We get this question a lot, try our Comparison Chart to help pinpoint your perfect rack system.
+Try our Compare Tool (video tutorial below), or check out our Comparison Chart to help pinpoint your perfect rack system.

 Our Super Duty (SD) racks are designed to carry most pedal e-bikes up to 75lbs.
 The SD has a total carrying capacity of 225lbs and is available as a Single or Double.
-Fat Tire Spacer Kits are available for bikes with tires wider than 3”.
-See Comparison Chart for specific weight ratings per tray.

 Total Rack Capacity: 225lbs

-Max Number of Trays:
+Max Number of Trays: SD Single: 3 // SD Double: 4

-FOR EBIKES & E-MOTOS 75-150 LBS
+For E-Bikes & E-Motos 75-150 LBS

 The Xtreme Duty (XD) rack is designed for heavier e-bikes/e-motos like Surron, Telaria, Super73, and similar bikes but can also carry your pedal e-bike, MTB, and even your lightweight road bike!
 See Comparison Chart for specific weight ratings per tray.